CodeCafeOpenShiftGame/mongodb-openshift-container-storage/README.md

 ```

 ## How it works
-If you look at the template you will notices that the PersistentVolume defined uses an annotation to select the storage class for CephFS -
+If you look at the template you will notices that the PersistentVolume defined uses an annotation to select one of the storage classes for OCS -
 ```
 <snip>

 kind: PersistentVolumeClaim
   metadata:
     annotations:
-      volume.beta.kubernetes.io/storage-class: ocs-storagecluster-cephfs
+      volume.beta.kubernetes.io/storage-class: ocs-storagecluster-ceph-rbd

 <snip>
 ```